An Education Program

 2. Place-Based Pedagogy

 One of the fundamental goals of this program is to build community in the Minneapolis/St. Paul area and to foster a deeper connection to place through creative learning experiences.
-We acknowledge the history of place, and that we are working on Dakota and Ojibwe land.
+We recognize the history of place, and that we are working on Dakota and Ojibwe land.

 3. Experiential and Sensorial Inquiry